darbybrillon/CSE-599-Project/README.md

 # Entropy & Compression Based Evaluation on LLM Tokenizers

 This repository evaluates how tokenizer training scale, tokenizer family, and training/test-domain mismatch affect compression and empirical k-gram entropy.
+[View the Full Technical Report](./Entropy-Eval.pdf).

 The core pipeline is:

 1. sample and preprocess datasets from Hugging Face,